ONEUPMANSHIP 2.0 – "Monumentally better!"

 You can do this by purchasing real estate and building skyscrapers, investing in the stock market, acquiring "trophies," and betting (and losing) big in Vegas.
 Wheeling and dealing is encouraged.
 Double-dealing too.

 Throw this card on the floor and pick it up without touching it with your hands.
 Or, Play Rock, Paper, Scissors with any other player.
 Loser pays winner $1000.
-And, Switch places with another player and finish the rest of the game as him/her.
+And, Switch places with another player and finish the rest of the game as that player.

 Ouch!